Immigrants in the US illegally fight the Trump administration's new no-bail policy

 Immigration lawyers say the new policy is causing 'catastrophic' harm

-The lawsuit will be filed against top Trump administration officials including DHS Secretary Kristi Noem and Attorney General Pam Bondi.
+The lawsuit was filed against top Trump administration officials including DHS Secretary Kristi Noem and Attorney General Pam Bondi.
 It also targets the immigration court in Adelanto, Cal., where the administration's policy has been implemented and bond hearings are routinely being denied.

 Adams calls the policy change "arbitrary and capricious" and a violation of immigrants' due process rights.
 He says it is already causing "catastrophic" and "irreparable harm" to as many as tens of thousands of noncitizens and their families, as they could end up spending months or years in detention before their cases are resolved.